KorvinM/wp_admin_bar-greet/readme.txt

-=== Admin Bar Greeting Plugin ===
+=== Toolbar Greeting Plugin ===
 Requires at least: WordPress 3.3
 Tested in: WordPress 3.5.2
 Tested up to: 3.7
-Stable tag: 1.0
+Stable tag: 1.2

 == Description ==

-A WordPress plugin.
-Allows the user to change the default 'Howdy' greeting in the Admin bar.
+Allows the user to change the default 'Howdy' greeting in the Toolbar.
 Go to Settings>General to configure with your chosen greeting!

 == Important Notes ==